DariuszMak/python-standalone-gui-template/README.md

 - On Windows using the Command Prompt: `venv\Scripts\activate.bat`
 - On Windows using PowerShell: `venv\Scripts\Activate.ps1`

-Or just set it in IDE as current environment.
+Or just set it in IDE as current environment and then:

 ```commandline
 python -m pip install -r requirements.txt